Estate agents valuations are worthless if you’ll excuse the word association.

 Talk is cheap.
 It’s easy to spout a figure at someone and walk away without any obligation or recourse.
 So how does an estate agent value and how should they value?

-The big problem with the property industry is that there is no oversight to making sure that values as quoted have to be correct, accurate or based on evidential proof.
+The big problem with the property industry is that there is no oversight to making sure that values, as quoted, have to be correct, accurate or based on evidential proof.
 Even the long arm of the law in the way of the Office of Fair Trading, Trading Standards and the like seem apathetic toward any complaints of inaccuracy.
-Even when such inaccuracy can be deemed as deception in order to hoodwink a seller into signing up to a long, long sole agency contract on the basis that a particular agent can ‘achieve’ a higher price than his competitors stated.
+Even when such inaccuracy can be deemed as deception in order to hoodwink a seller into signing up on the basis that a particular agent can ‘achieve’ a higher price than his competitors stated.

-It’s a real problem and one that decent property agents have to content with every day.
+It’s a real problem and one that decent property agents have to contend with every day.

 The fact is, as logic dictates, that if a property sits unsold for months, there must be a price issue.
 Like it or not, the market is saying ‘no’.
 It matters little what a Julian or Nigel tells you he thinks/hopes/believes it is worth.